 - Only one researcher may use their request at a time.
 If researchers would like to see material together, schedule a Collaboration Session by emailing [email protected].

 - If a requested book has unopened pages, please return it to the Reading Room supervisor.
 Do not attempt to cut pages.

 - To protect our collection, the following items are prohibited from the Reading Room:

 - Enclosed cases of any kind

-- Pens or any other writing implements except for pencils.
-Pencils are provided.
+- Pens or any other writing implements except for pencils, which are provided.
+Please use provided pencils.